zabir88/url-shortner/url-shortner-backend/README.md

 8. Active_model_serializers is used to serialize the end points.
 9. Delayed_job is used for background job (Reason for chosing delayed_job over other 3rd parties background processor was because of the ease of integration with postgresql).
 10. Nokogiri is used to scrape the title of the given url.
+11. Rack Cors gem is used to allow CORS in develpoment env.

 ## Application Setup